Suhaibinator/SProto/README.md

 | `PROTOREG_MINIO_USE_SSL`    | `false`                                                                  | Whether to use SSL/TLS when connecting to MinIO.                            |
 | `PROTOREG_AUTH_TOKEN`       | `supersecrettoken`                                                       | Static bearer token required for publishing. **Change for production!**     |

+## Security Considerations

+*   **Default Credentials:** The default `docker-compose.yaml` uses insecure default credentials (`minioadmin`/`minioadmin` for MinIO, `postgres`/`postgres` for PostgreSQL) and a default auth token (`supersecrettoken`). **These MUST be changed for any production or shared deployment.** Update the environment variables in `docker-compose.yaml` or your deployment configuration.
+*   **Authentication:** Publishing requires a static bearer token (`PROTOREG_AUTH_TOKEN`).
+Ensure this token is kept secret and has sufficient entropy.
+Consider more robust authentication mechanisms (like OIDC, API Keys per user/team) for production environments if needed (this would require code changes).
+*   **Network Exposure:** Ensure only necessary ports are exposed to the network.
+The default `docker-compose.yaml` exposes the server (8080) and MinIO UI (9090).
+Adjust as needed.
+*   **S3 Bucket Permissions:** If using a managed S3 service, configure bucket policies appropriately to restrict access.

 ## CLI Usage (`protoreg-cli`)

 The CLI tool provides commands to interact with the registry.